This module consists of a mix of high-level, core, low-level and

 diagnoseTmat(mode_, verb_, Tmat)

-symmetry, which applies to all T-matrices.
-(See equation 5.34
+general symmetry, which applies to all T-matrices.
+(See

 calcOaStout(TIJ, scatXYZ, verb_, sigOA, cdOA_, jAbsOA)